lupyuen/zig-lvgl-nuttx/README.md

 [(Source)](https://github.com/lupyuen/zig-lvgl-nuttx/blob/main/lvgltest.zig#L41-L90)

-And here's our function that creates widgets: `create_widgets`...
+And here's our `create_widgets` function that creates widgets...

 ```zig
 /// Create the LVGL Widgets that will be rendered on the display.
 Based on